‘This is really fantastical’: Federal judge blasts pro-Trump attorneys, hints at sanctions - News Break

 The pro-Trump attorneys contended the sanctions requests were “political retribution.”
 The team’s filing was full of spelling errors, formatting issues and credited baseless conspiracy theories as its legal backing.

-Michigan Advance is part of States Newsroom, a network of news outlets supported by grants and a coalition of donors as a 501c(3) public charity.
-Michigan Advance maintains editorial independence.
-Contact Editor Susan Demas for questions: info@michiganadvance.com.
-Follow Michigan Advance on Facebook and Twitter .

-The post ‘This is really fantastical’: Federal judge blasts pro-Trump attorneys, hints at sanctions appeared first on Louisiana Illuminator .
+The post ‘This is really fantastical’: Federal judge blasts pro-Trump attorneys, hints at sanctions appeared first on Michigan Advance .

 Comments / 0